IntentArchitect/Intent.Modules/docsProject/articles/GettingStarted/FAQ.md

 # Frequently Asked Questions

-## If I use Intent Architect am I locked into your product?
+## If I use Intent Architect, am I locked into your product?

 **No**, this is one of our fundamental design principles.
-Intent Architect is build to be a design time tool, just like your favourite IDE.
+Intent Architect is built to be a design time tool, just like your favourite IDE.
 There is no coupling between it and your application or production environments.
 This means you can stop using Intent Architect at any point with zero impact to your applications.

-This is different from most similar tools which would have some form of lock-in, examples of such lock-ins may include:-
+This is different from most other similar tools, which would have some form of lock-in.
+For example, Intent Architect has:-
-- A runtime your code must execute in
+- No runtime that your code must execute in.
-- Proprietary framework dependencies
+- No proprietary framework dependencies .
-- Unmaintainable code generation, code generation which is unwieldy or poorly implemented such that its is obviously not what a developer would have coded.
+- No generated code that is unmaintainable due to being unwieldy or poorly implemented, such that it's obviously not what a developer would have coded.

 ## Does this tool replace traditional software development?

 **No**, it complements it.
-Intent Architect is build by developers, for developers, we are in no way trying to diminish the development experience.
-If anything the tool frees developers up from menial tasks of implementing boilerplate coding to focus on application design and business problems.
+Intent Architect is built by developers for developers, we are in no way trying to diminish the development experience.
+The tool frees developers from performing many menial tasks, such as implementing boilerplate code, allowing them to focus on application design and solving business problems.

-## Does my solution/application need to be Microsoft .Net based?
+## Does my solution/application need to be Microsoft .NET based?

-No, Intent Architect itself is built in .NET Technologies, but the code it generates can be whatever you like.
+No, Intent Architect itself is built in .NET technologies, but the code it generates can be whatever you like.

-We have coded several Modules to improve the process for .NET, for example:-
+We already have several Modules available to improve the process for .NET, development for example:-
 - Visual Studio Integration
-- Nuget Integration
+- NuGet Integration
 - Roslyn Weaver, for advanced code weaving scenarios

-These Modules are written outside of Intent Architect as plugins and similar can be produced for other development environments, if you are interested in doing this or need some helping doing so, please contact us.
+These Modules are written outside of Intent Architect as plugins, and similar Modules can be produced for other development environments.
+If you are interested in doing this or need some helping doing so, please contact us.

 ## How do I create my own patterns / modules?